 Conclusion

 Homemade baby food doesn’t have to be complicated.
 Start with a few single-ingredient purees, keep portions small, and use safe storage habits.
-Over time, you’ll build a freezer stash of quick meals and help your baby learn to enjoy a wide range of flavors.
+Over time, you’ll build a freezer stash of quick meals and help your baby enjoy a wide range of flavors.